turbocart/turbocart/README.md

 As we put the finishing touches on version 1 we are inviting store owners and developers to join our technology preview.

-For qualifining sites we will help you with migrating existing data and get your content ready for launch.
+For qualifying sites we will help you with migrating existing data and get your content ready for launch.
 For others, we will help answer questions.
 We also welcome code review.

 We are also looking for help putting final touches on the documentation site which will help developers and users get started with the service.